siduction/sidu-manual/data/en/0314-part-cfdisk_en.md

 | /dev/sda2 | 50.0G | 83 Linux | / |
 | /dev/sda3 | 60.8G | 83 Linux | /data |

-From the data partition we want to move the directories 'Pictures' and 'Music' to their own partitions and create more space for them.
-At the same time they should be accessible for a Windows residing on another harddisk.
+From the data partition, we want to move the directories 'Pictures' and 'Music' to their own partitions and create more space for them.
+At the same time, they should be accessible for a Windows system residing on another harddisk.
 The root partition is oversized with 50 GB and will be reduced.

 #### Delete a partition

 To create space, we delete the data partition and then shrink the root partition.

-To delete the partition /dev/sda3, it is marked with the up-down keys and the command **Delete** is selected with the left-right arrow keys and confirmed by **`Enter`**.
+To delete the partition **/dev/sda3**, highlight it with the up-down keys and select the command **Delete** with the left-right arrow keys.
+Finally, confirm the action by hitting **`Enter`**.

 ![Delete a partition](./images/cfdisk/cfdisk_02.png)

 #### Resize a partition

-The partition /dev/sda2 is marked and the command **Resize** is selected and confirmed.
+Highlight the partition **/dev/sda2**, select the command **Resize**, and confirm.

 ![Resize a partition](./images/cfdisk/cfdisk_03.png)

-Then the new size of '20G' is entered
+Then the new size of '20G' is to be entered.

 ![New Size of a partition](./images/cfdisk/cfdisk_04.png)

 #### Creating a new partition

-The now free space of the hard disk is marked.
+The hard disk's freed space is highlighted.
 The command selection automatically jumps to **New**, which has to be confirmed.

 ![Create a new partition](./images/cfdisk/cfdisk_05.png)